zpainter/iassist/content/conferences/iassist2025/visa-and-travel.md

 +++
 ## Basic information about travelling to Bristol, UK

-The information below is intended as a starting point. <!--Travellers should confirm current requirements and guidelines directly with the Canadian government, as conditions may change.--> **For more information about getting to Bristol go to the [Visit Bristol information page <span class="fas fa-external-link-alt"></span>](https://visitbristol.co.uk/plan-your-visit/travel-information/travelling-to-bristol/).**
+The information below is intended as a starting point and travellers should always confirm current guidelines with service providers and officials directly. <!--Travellers should confirm current requirements and guidelines directly with the Canadian government, as conditions may change.-->

+**For more information about getting to Bristol go to the [Visit Bristol information page <span class="fas fa-external-link-alt"></span>](https://visitbristol.co.uk/plan-your-visit/travel-information/travelling-to-bristol/).**

+You may need a [visa <span class="fas fa-external-link-alt"></span>](https://www.gov.uk/apply-to-come-to-the-uk) or an [electronic travel authorisation (ETA) <span class="fas fa-external-link-alt"></span>](https://www.gov.uk/guidance/apply-for-an-electronic-travel-authorisation-eta) to enter the UK.
+The type of the visa you need may depend on where you come from, your reason to enter the UK, the lenght of your visit, and your personal circumstances.
+Pay close attention to what type of a visa you need and remember that your application must be approved before you travel.
+Requirements for ETA will apply on or after April 2, 2025.

+**To find out if you need a visa/ETA, see [check if you need a UK visa by GOV.UK <span class="fas fa-external-link-alt"></span>](https://www.gov.uk/check-uk-visa)**

 ## Guide to getting to Bristol